ltwardy/Advent-of-Code-2022/README.md

 Traversing trees is interesting but still non-intuitive for me.
 Can I write a recursive solution?
 I'll come back to this when I have more contiguous time to work on it.

+16 Dec 2022: Finally, a solution!
+Things I learned over the last week of work include:

+* My first thought was that I'd need to write some custom classes to handle the directory and file data, but then decided that would be unnecessary and too much work.
+I was wrong.
+I would have saved myself a lot of frustration if I had just written the classes at the start.
+* Among the things I tried without success were `namedtuples`.
+I'm glad for the reminder that these exist, and I may well use them later in the month.
+* I also learned about the `dataclass` decorator, from my spouse who is also doing AoC.
+I don't know enough to use them, but I now know they're out there.

 ### Day 8

 Today looks like a good time to remind myself about numpy.